-Please read below on using your alarm system and for resolving faults…
+Using your alarm system & resolving faults…

 The easiest way to avoid false alarms is taking the time to close all doors and windows (including internal doors).
 This keeps drafts and circulating air to a minimum.
 Try to keep detectors free from dust and cob webs which will prevent spiders form making a home inside or around them.
 Birthday, celebratory and Christmas decorations are another common cause of false alarms.
 The movement alone is OK, couple that with warm air and drafts can lead to false alarms.

 If the system does activate, entering your code, presenting your fob or pressing the ‘un-set’ button on your wireless fob will stop the alarm.
 The system will then tell you the sensor that activated.
-Try to see what this happened and check for any of the above reasons.
+Try to see how this has happened and check for any of the above reasons.
 If there is no explanation then give us a call as we may need to adjust the sensitivity of the detector.

 If you use the mobile app then you may be able to turn the system off from this.
 At the same time you can check the log to see the detector that has activated.